 The change from forest to scattered, wind-sculpted trees and bare mountain top is typical of the Cairngorms.
 At Invereshie and Inshriach you can see that change in a walk of just half an hour.

 While there are no waymarked trails on the reserve, a well-defined path leads through the forest from the car park.
 After about half an hour you’ll reach the start of open hill ground, with superb views and scattered, tall pine trees.
 The path continues to the summit of Sgor Gaoith (the peak of the winds) at 3,667 feet (1,118m).
 The round trip there and back is 8¾ miles (14 km).

 The nearest places to eat are in Kincraig village.

 Please note that we do not allow camping in the recreational areas of this site.
 For more information, get in touch with our district office.

 From Aviemore take the B9152 south to Kincraig.
 Turn left opposite the war memorial, signposted for Feshiebridge, and follow the road through the village and across the river to a T-junction.
 Turn left here and after about ¾ mile (1.2 km) you will cross a bridge and go round a sharp left hand bend.
 Turn right just after this, signposted ‘Lagganlia’ and ‘Achlean’.
-Follow this single track road for 2¼ miles (3.6 km) and the car park is on your left, at grid reference NH 850 008.
+Follow this single track road for 2¼ miles (3.6 km) and the car park is on your left.

 PH21 1NH is a postcode a little further up the glen: you will pass the car park before you reach it.